mrontio/Innovation-Camp-2025/hpc/README.md

 We hope you enjoy this hackathon, and create something worth showing at the BSF and beyond!

-## (Important) Information to access the exclusive node will be provided on Tuesday alongside instructions of how to reflect that on your [submitMe.slurm file](./ic25Tutorial/submitMe.slurm).
+## (Important) Information to access the exclusive node will be provided below on Tuesday alongside instructions of how to reflect that on your [submitMe.slurm file](./ic25Tutorial/submitMe.slurm).

 ## Directory Layout